peterhoward42/vue-learning/README.md

 *  Can the function be defined externally to the methods block? - better single line delegation
 *  Re-express this as a computed prop
-*  Give the componet some data and use it o  Make sure this follows the data-must-be-a-function guideline o  Using the fields in an object as props
+*  Give the componet some data and use it

-o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module o  Design a tiny demo app that:
+*  Try adding another component, and composing it as a module
+*  Design a tiny demo app that:
-    o  Has multiple, hierachical components, and which could later expect to replace hard-coded state with dynamic data from a REST API. o  Uses some bootstrap componenents.
+    *  Has multiple, hierachical components, and which could later expect to replace hard-coded state with dynamic data from a REST API.
+    *  Uses some bootstrap componenents.
+    *  Has some form and button input.
+    *  Appearance
+    *  Component breakdown
+        *  AppContainer
+        *  PostcodeApp
+        *  InputBlock
+        *  OutputBlock
+o  Try to make skeleton where the cpts are just divs with a paragraph in.
+    *  Replace ScratchCpt? = yes but comment out o  Container has w3.css container in hosting the PostcodeApp
+        *  Research template
-    o  Has some form and button input. o  Try to make it with hard coded data. o  Have I wanted yet to pass down whole objects in props? o  Update one tiny piece to feed from a REST API query with the corresponding state held in the Vue instance itself. o  Migrate the state management just introduced into VueX o  Move the rest of the state into VueX o  Try out the build/deploy suggestions. o  Go back to my notes and the user guide to see what big thigs I've missed. o  Prop validation specification
+        *  Introduce new component AppContainer called from App.vue - calling on scratchcpt o  Copy w2.css into assets o  Add container template round content o  PostcodeApp is just a paragraph o  Add in input block and output block o  Bring in bootstrap and hard coded content o  Bring in props or state accordingly o  Update one tiny piece to feed from a REST API query with the corresponding state held in the Vue instance itself. - blocking REST call to start with. o  Migrate the state management just introduced into VueX o  Move the rest of the state into VueX o  Upgrade to async fetch of data o  Upgrade UX to that of postcode finder o  Try out the build/deploy suggestions. o  Go back to my notes and the user guide to see what big thigs I've missed. o  Prop validation specification o  Routes? o  What about lodash or underscore, and express?
-    o  Routes?